samar0000078/apna-samar/README.md

 # apna-samar
-this is  my firts git respository.
+this is  my first git respository.